 • grievance and remediation procedures

-In line with the roadmap, H&M Group has a MMC policy.
+In line with the roadmap, H&M Group has an MMC policy.
 Due to traceability challenges in the MMC industry, we have developed the traceability system Connected, together with Control Union.
 This system will help us trace MMC — from fibre to final product — and enable us to steer our sourcing towards low-risk producers.
-By the end of 2020, 100% of H&M groups’ man-made cellulosic fibres will be sourced from low-risk suppliers that have attained a green shirt in the Hot Button Report.
-These producers will also be included on our website to enable transparency.
+By the end of 2020, 100% of H&M groups’ man-made cellulosic fibres will be disclosed and sourced from low-risk suppliers that have attained a green shirt in the Hot Button Report.
+Today the majority of our viscose used comes from Birla and Lenzing, we also source from Enka and Tangshan Sanyou.

 Together with the other brands within the ZDHC, we are gradually working towards our 2025 goal: to only use producers of viscose and other MMC fibres found to have good environmental practices, such as closed-loop processing of water and chemicals.